Obfuscated Quantum and Post-Quantum Cryptography: Introduction

 Considering the practical limitations perceived in both QKD and PQC, several hybrid QKD-PQC\footnote{A note on terminology: The term `QKD-PQC' will henceforth be used in this work to cover combinations of QKD, coupled to one or more quantum resistant algorithms.
 Quantum resistant AES is not formally classified as a member of the PQC family.
-However, we will ignore such definitional formalities in our use of the term `QKD-PQC'. } schemes have emerged in recent years.
+However, we will ignore such definitional formalities in our use of the term `QKD-PQC'.} schemes have emerged in recent years.
 Some works combine QKD and PQC keys into a single new key ~\cite{ricci2024hybrid,zeng2024practical,bindel2019hybrid,garms2024experimental,dowling2020many,bruckner2023end,10648124,buruaga2025hybrid,garcia2023quantum,blanco2025hybrid}, some use PQC to authenticate or establish trust within QKD~\cite{geitz2023hybrid,ghashghaei2024enhancing,wang2021experimental,prakasan2022authenticated,marchsreiter2023pqc}, and some use PQC encryption for security coupled with QKD encryption for route anonymity~\cite{otero2025onion}.
 Other works use PQC-encrypted reconciliation information to improve the secret key rates of QKD~\cite{djordjevic2020joint}, use QKD as a seed generator to improve the security of PQC~\cite{djordjevic2021qkd}, discuss how quantum random number generators can improve the combination of QKD and PQC~\cite{azarderakhsh2025integrating}, or consider the advantages of distributed architectures to the QKD-PQC paradigm~\cite{kim1}.
 These hybrid schemes offer the potential advantage of QKD's information-theoretic security alongside the quantum resistant security of the PQC schemes - and point to a paradigm for real-world communication security in the quantum computing era.
-If a successful attack on one primitive is available (for example, due to a flawed implementation), the other primitive still provides its inherent security. \textit{In this work, we take this paradigm one step further and introduce an information-theoretic secure obfuscation of the system-level configuration setting that instructs how to combine the QKD and PQC primitives.} One key outcome of this is that only the data sender and data receiver are aware of the sequence and number of the QKD and PQC implementations, as well as the important parameters of each primitive.
+If a successful attack on one primitive is available (for example, due to a flawed implementation), the other primitive still provides its inherent security. \textit{In this work, we take this paradigm one step further and introduce an information-theoretic secure obfuscation\footnote{Note, we adopt here a plain dictionary meaning of this word - the action of making something hidden, or unintelligible.
+Our use of "obfuscation" \textit{does not} have any other specific meaning provided to it by other works, such as its use in quantum circuit obfuscation.} of the system-level configuration setting that instructs how to combine the QKD and PQC primitives.} One key outcome of this is that only the data sender and the data receiver are aware of the sequence and number of the QKD and PQC implementations, as well as the important parameters of each primitive.
 Although this new obfuscation is redundant to any user when QKD is perfectly implemented and redundant to a classical-only user when PQC is perfectly implemented, the additional layer of security allows for the foiling of known practical attacks jointly on each primitive in addition to enhanced protection against yet-to-be-discovered practical attacks on each primitive.